WERDXZ/wlrs/README.md

 - Share your custom wallpapers and effects

 Please follow the Rust code style and include tests for new features.

+## Credits

+- Wave, glitch, and gaussian effects enhancements by [werdxz](https://github.com/werdxz)
+- WGPU rendering framework using the wgpu-rs crate
+- Wayland integration using smithay-client-toolkit

 ## License